This help page is for version 7.0. The latest available help is for version 7.1.

 Because all configuration is 'owned' by the Central Monitoring Service, you can connect to the Fail Over Slave with the Console, but won't be able to change much.

-To use the Automatic Fail Over feature, install a second Central Monitoring Service just like you installed the original.
+To use the Automatic Fail Over feature, install a second Central Monitoring Service on a second server, just like you installed the original.
 Don't worry about adding licenses or importing configuration, etc.

 This second installation will be referred to as the Fail Over Slave.
 On the Fail Over Slave: